 August – September

-Here at the Careers Service we have also prepared lots of useful resources to help you navigate the UK job market, such as our Career Ready Course, so make sure to look at that to help you make the best applications you can to the right employers in the UK.
+Here at the Careers Service we offer a range of resources to help you navigate the UK job market as an international student.
+Our online resource, Support for International Students Pathway, is a great starting point to help you make the best applications to the right employers in the UK.